 A smart heating system can have a ton of features that keep you interested.
 But the real test is how much energy it saves you and how a smart device improves your life.

 By using the Tado system, I found that we saved on an average of 30% from March 2019 to July 2019.
 So how does that turn in pounds value?
 Well, it’s hard to tell because I have changed suppliers compared to the same period last year.
 But taking into account the price difference, I think am better off with tado.

 However, this information comes with some significant caveats, and your experience will vary a great deal depending on the layout of your home and the amount of smart thermostats you have in the setup.
 As to get the best out tado, you really need it in every room, but this will make things expensive.

 Tado do offer a 12 month money-back guarantee, which means if you don’t think you have saved money, well you get a refund after returning the kit.

 The biggest question is can you save enough money with tado and get a return on investment.
-The simple answer is no, not in the short term anyway and it is going to be year 4, before I will see the investment being paid back in my home.
+The simple answer is no, not in the short term anyway, its is likely to be year 4.
+Before I will see the investment being paid back in my home.